 Is your relationship greater than the sum of its parts?
 If you have met the right person then you will work with each other as a team to become the best versions of yourselves.

 You will delight in each other’s successes and commiserate in their failures.
 You will help your partner to develop their weak points and they will do the same for you.
+And you’ll discover that sacrificing and giving for someone else is transformative.

 You both want the relationship to work out